Prince Gustav Channel: Prince Gustav Ice Shelf

+An ice shelf of more than 15 mi extent occupying the S part of Prince Gustav Channel, including Rohss Bay, James Ross Island.

+Named by the UK Antarctic Place-Names Committee (UK-APC) in 1990 in association with the channel.

-On 27 February 1995, the British Antarctic Survey (BAS) reported that an ice shelf formerly blocking the channel had disintegrated.
+On 27 February 1995, the British Antarctic Survey (BAS) reported that the ice shelf formerly blocking the channel had disintegrated.

 This ice shelf had spanned approximately 700 km2 prior to its disintegration.

 In the area previously covered by the shelf, the channel's water depth is between 600 and 800 m.
 Between February and March 2000, scientists collected sediment cores 5 to 6 m in length from the ocean floor.
 Carbon dating of organic material found in the sediment layers suggested that for a period between 2,000 and 5,000 years ago, much of the channel was seasonally open water.
 While icebergs were able to navigate the channel, ice rafted debris was deposited within the sediment.

 Prince Gustav Ice Shelf retreated in the mid-Holocene period 5000 to 2000 years before present, [this] "corresponds to regional climate warming deduced from other paleoenvironmental records."

 It appears that before and after this period, the channel remained closed.
 The period when the channel was open coincides with a period of local warming supported by data gathered from land-based studies of lake sediments and ancient, abandoned penguin rookeries.
 With the return of colder conditions about 1900 years ago, the Prince Gustav Ice Shelf reformed until its recent retreat and collapse.

-Ice shelves are sensitive indicators of regional climatic change, therefore recent warming in the vicinity of the Prince Gustav Channel is exceptional for at least the past 1900 years.